pitkauff/Transportation-Analytics_Uber-Predictive-Load-Management-Winter-2018/README.md

 <p align="center">
 <img src="Circles.png" style="display: block; margin: auto;" height="300" width="375" />

-&nbsp;&nbsp;&nbsp;&nbsp;For the purposes of our modeling, we assumed area 3 to be all locations within a 15-minute driving radius of area 2. &nbsp;&nbsp;&nbsp;&nbsp;We never assume a customer in area 1 to be paired with a driver in area 3, but still included it, in order to model the process with an infinite queue model (i.e. all customers will be served)
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;For the purposes of our modeling, we assumed area 3 to be all locations within a 15-minute driving radius of area 2. &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;We never assume a customer in area 1 to be paired with a driver in area 3, but still included it, in order to model the process with an infinite queue model (i.e. all customers will be served)

 - Step 2: Define problem: We decided to approach the problem from
      *